 - Evaluating the output to determine if customers are satisfied & support continual improvement

 The Advanced Product Quality Planning process consists of four phases and five major activities along with ongoing feedback assessment and corrective action as shown below.

-examine the process outputs by phase.
+A further indication of the APQP process is to examine the process outputs by phase.
 This is shown in the table below:

 The APQP process involves these major elements:

 - Understand customer needs .
 This is done using voice of the customer techniques to determine customer needs and using quality function deployment to organize those needs and translate them into product characteristics/requirements.

 - Proactive feedback & corrective action.
 The advance quality planning process provides feedback from other similar projects with the objective of developing counter-measures on the current project.
 Other mechanisms with verification and validation, design reviews, analysis of customer feedback and warranty data also satisfy this objective.

 - Design within process capabilities.
 This objective assumes that the company has brought processes under statistical control, has determined its process capability and has communicated it process capability to its development personnel.
 Once this is done, development personnel need to formally determine that critical or special characteristics are within the enterprise’s process capability or initiate action to improve the process or acquire more capable equipment.

 - Analyze & mitigate failure modes.
 This is done using techniques such as failure modes and effects analysis or anticipatory failure determination.